Mrath10/mrath10.github.io/_posts/2023-5-25-The-Real-Confusion-Metric.md

-# Where are we at
+# The Real Confusion Metric

 So Question 2 is pretty much compeleted now, i have to say. it was a true journey but i learnt alot and seriously had some fun.